 Note: interruptions at SCell addition/release, activation/deactivation and during measurements on SCC may not be required by all UEs.

 Editor’s Note: The interruptions shall not interrupt RRC signalling or ACK/NACKs related to RRC reconfiguration procedure [2] for SCell addition/release or MAC control signalling [17] for SCell activation/deactivation command.
-How to specify this is FFS.

 The requirements shall apply for NR-DC with an NR PCell, PSCell or SCell.

-For a UE which does not support per-FR measurement gaps, interruptions to the PCell and activated SCell may be caused by SCells on any frequency range.
-For UE which support per-FR gaps, interruptions to PCell, PSCell and activated SCell may be caused by SCells on the same frequency range as the victim cell.
+For a UE which does not support per-FR measurement gap, interruptions to the PCell and activated SCell may be caused by SCells on any frequency range.
+For a UE which supports per-FR gaps, interruptions to PCell, PSCell and activated SCell may be caused by SCells on the same frequency range as the victim cell.

 8.2.4.2 Requirements